Differentiate by Demographic: Grow Your Home Building Business

 How smaller builders are turning the tables on the nationals

 As the housing market continues to see robust growth, national builders are expanding.
 According to the National Association of Home Builders, the top 10 publicly-traded builders accounted for nearly 30 percent of the nation’s housing starts in 2016.
 To do that, they have been taking a closer look at smaller markets close to major MSAs.
-In fact, when the National Association of Realtors identified its top
+In fact, when the National Association of Realtors identified its top 10 housing markets for 2018, the list included Tulsa, Oklahoma, and Lakeland and Deltona, Florida – hardly hot spots in which a local builder would expect to deal with a publicly traded, well-funded competitor.

 National builders have name recognition, deep pockets and finely-tuned production processes that allow them to build and sell homes quickly, making it difficult for small, regional builders to compete.
 Despite those advantages, local builders can still find innovative ways to beat the nationals at their own game.